Roesia de Verdun: Biography

 When her husband died at Poitou in 1230 during the English invasion of France, followed by the death of her father, de Verdun claimed her inheritances after her parents and paid the taxes to be allowed remain unmarried.
 She applied to be a femme sole and retain her independence.
 The king authorised Maurice FitzGerald to grant to her her lands in April 1233.

-She built Castleroche, seven miles northwest of Dundalk, in 1236 to defend her lands.
+She built Castleroche, seven miles northwest of Dundalk, in about 1236 to defend her lands.
+The archaeologist Tadhg O'Keefe notes that, while the royal document that the records the construction says it took place in 1236, work on the scale of Castleroche would have taken several years.
 She gained a strong and powerful reputation.
 However she was also very pious. de Verdun founded the Augustinian priory of Grace Dieu Priory in Leicestershire in 1239.
 As time went on however the pressure to marry again increased until de Verdun decided to become a nun.
 By 1242, she was a member of the community at Grace Dieu.

 Her son inherited fully in 1247 when she died.
 Though originally buried at the priory, in the aftermath of the dissolution of the monasteries, the villagers of Belton reburied her in their parish church.